k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis

 Analyzing the schedulability by using Theorem~\ref{theorem:schedulability-sporadic-arbitrary} can be good if $\frac{D_k}{T_k}$ is small.
-However, as the busy window may be stretched when $\frac{D_k}{T_k}$ is large, we further present how to safely estimate the worst-case response time.
-Suppose that $t_j = \left(\ceiling{\frac{R_{k,h}}{T_j}}-1\right)T_j$ for a higher priority task $\tau_j$.
-We index the tasks such that the last release ordering $\pi$ of the $k-1$ higher priority tasks is with $t_j \leq t_{j+1}$ for $j=1,2,\ldots,k-2$.
+However, as the busy window may be stretched when $\frac{D_k}{T_k}$ is large, we further present how to safely estimate the worst-case response time. }{ } Suppose that $t_j = \left(\ceiling{\frac{R_{k,h}}{T_j}}-1\right)T_j$ for a higher-priority task $\tau_j$.
+We index the tasks such that the last release ordering $\pi$ of the $k-1$ higher-priority tasks is with $t_j \leq t_{j+1}$ for $j=1,2,\ldots,k-2$.
 Therefore, we know that $R_{k,h}$ is upper bounded by finding the maximum

 with $0 \leq t_1 \leq t_2 \leq \cdots \leq t_{k-1} \leq t_{k}$ and